Loknong/Not-Jukkapan/README.md

 - **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, **TypeScript**, and backend development.
 - **🌱 Continuously learning:** Scalable architecture design, modern frontend frameworks, and robust backend solutions.
-- **💼 Seeking opportunities:** Looking for roles where I can apply my full stack skills and contribute to impactful projects.
 - **💬 Let’s connect:** Open to collaborations, tech discussions, and learning from others in the field.

 ---